 Foods like vegetables, oats, and non-citrus fruits significantly reduce intramuscular acidity, hindering performance.

 Athletes need a high carbohydrate diet ranging from 5 to 10 g/kg body weight to maintain energy demand.
-A plant-based diet gives enough high carbohydrate alternatives, which are very beneficial in terms of endurance performance and high hydration levels.
+A plant-based diet gives enough high-carbohydrate alternatives, which benefit endurance performance and high hydration levels.